The Joy of Sect: Themes

 In Mark I. Pinsky's The Gospel According to the Simpsons, one of the show's writers recounted that the producers of The Simpsons had vetoed a planned episode on Scientology in fear of the Church's "reputation for suing and harassing opponents".
 Pinsky notes that Groening later "took a shot at Scientology" in Futurama with the fictional religion "Church of Robotology".
 Groening said he received a call from the Church of Scientology concerned about the use of a similar name.

+Alasdair Wilkins notes the Scientology references might have been lost in 1998: "In a world where South Park made ' Trapped In The Closet', where Paul Thomas Anderson got ' The Master' made, and where ' Going Clear' is only one of a seemingly endless succession of Scientology exposés, it’s easy to take for granted that the once closely guarded secrets of the group are now common knowledge.
+Admittedly, I was still just a teenager when this episode first aired, so I wasn’t the most informed possible viewer, but I know I took the talk of billion-year contracts and ferociously zealous legal teams as just general anti-cult gags as opposed to pointed jabs at Scientology.
+Hell, it was only while researching 'The Joy Of Sect' for this review that I learned the Leader’s appearance was specifically based on L. Ron Hubbard. ...
+This is one seriously fearless episode."

 Cultural references

 Neal Hefti's Batman theme song is used to indoctrinate Homer.
 When Mr. Burns introduces his new religion, most of the sequence is a parody of the promotional video of Michael Jackson's 1995 album HIStory: Past, Present and Future, Book I. When Marge attempts to leave the compound, she is chased by the Rover guard "balloon" from The Prisoner (1967).

 Willie scratching his nails along the church window to get Marge and Lovejoy's attention is a reference to Jaws (1975), where Quint performs a similar action at the town meeting.
 The Springfield Airport contains the "Just Crichton and King Bookstore", referencing Michael Crichton and Stephen King.